 The present standard provides standard definitions of technical terms relating to aeronautics, astronautics and related subjects.
 Terms in general use in other branches of engineering are also included where they have some special relevance to aeronautics or astronautics.
 The other parts of the standard cover terms specific to a particular feature, type of aircraft, equipment and services.

 Each term has been, assigned a 4-digit or 5-digit number.
 The first one (or two) digit, in the thousandth place, represents the part number.
 This part number with the following digit in the hundredth place represents the section.
 The last two digits represent the position of the definition within a section.
-Thus, the term 5215 is the 15th definition of Section 52 which is in Part 5.
+Thus, the term 5215 is the 15th definition of section 52 which is in part 5.

-The following International Standards available on the subject have been referred by the technical committee in the course of preparation of this standard:
+The following International Standards available on the subject have been referred by the Committee in the course of preparation of this standard:

-BS : 185 ‘Aero - Nautical and Astronautical Terms’
+BS : 185 ‘Aero-nautical and astronautical terms’

-The composition of the Committee responsible for the formulation of this standard is given at Annex A.
+The composition of the Committee responsible for the formulation of this standard is given in Annex A.

 Indian Standard